maxlaverse/image-builder/README.md

 own version of the same stage.

 Those images are sometimes refered as *prebuild* images.
 Good candidates are stage that don't include any source code but only install system packages (e.g an Ubuntu image with Go).

-The command `image-builder prebuild` helps generating the prebuilt images.
+This can easily be achieved with the existing `build` command:
+`image-builder build -c prebuilt-go-debian-1.14-buster.yaml -s base -t docker.io/maxlaverse/go-debian`

 ### Prepare stages
 Depending on the Builder and the type of test, it makes sense to prebuild some of the stages as a first step of a